INMAS-Math/INMAS-Math.github.io/resources.md

 when the material needs updates, and when multiple contributors are involved.
 GitHub is free to use a the time of writing, although contributors will need to be familiar with the technology before setting it up and using it.
 - Script, developed by members of our team, used to extract potential internship sites from the SBIR/STTR database.
-This script is made available on this GitHub.
+This script is made available on this GitHub and is discussed in more detail under [Industry Outreach and Internship Generation](#industry-outreach-and-internship-generation).
 - A web-hosting service to advertise the program and its activities.
 GitHub can also be used to host static web pages, where timely information about the program can be posted.
 At the time of writing, this hosting service is free as well.